silver-dragon/todo.txt-vim/README.markdown

 ## TodoTxt Files

-This plugin provides a Flexible file naming for todo.txt, all the following names are recognized as todo:
+This plugin provides flexible file naming for todo.txt, all the following names are recognized as todo:

     YYYY-MM-[Tt]odo.txt